DUNE-DAQ/runconftools/docs/README.md

 ## Configuration branches
 The branches on the operation repositories are named as `<version>/<configuration_key>`.
-For stable configurations, `<version>` is in the form of `fddaq-v5.2.2`, but in general it can be any string specified at the time that the generators are executed.
+For stable configurations, `<version>` is in the form of `fddaq-v5.x.y` (e.g. `fdddaq-v5.2.2`), but in general it can be any string specified at the time that the generators are executed.
 The `<configuration_key>` is the name of the generator used to create the configuration.

 Here are some examples:
- - `develop/monitoring-with-tpg` is the configuration called `monitoring-with-tpg` compatible with the OKS schema published with the nightly build and it should work with the develop branches of the DAQ at that time.
+ - `develop/monitoring-with-tpg` is the configuration called `monitoring-with-tpg` compatible with the OKS schema published with the nightly build including the develop branches used at the time of generation.
- - `fddaq-v5.2.2/daphne-fullstream` is the configuration called `daphne-fullstream` to be used with the tagged DAQ version v5.2.2.
+ - `fddaq-v5.2.2/daphne-fullstream` is the configuration called `daphne-fullstream` to be used with DAQ version v5.2.2.
 Note that this is used also for prep-relase branches and release candidate of the DAQ for v5.2.2.
- - `mroda-test/monitoring-no-tpg` is a temporary configuration that might eventually replace the current `monitoring-no-tpg` pending some testing.
+ - `mroda-test/monitoring-no-tpg` is a temporary configuration that might eventually replace the current `monitoring-no-tpg` pending testing.
 These temporary branches should be created if a particular configuration must be tested from the shifter.
    This is necessary as the shifter interface only sees whatever is stored in the operation repo.